ericbarber/knowledge-graph/src/gas/src/scripts/email_to_pdf.md

     .create();
 }

 ```
 How to Use This Script

-    Replace 'your_parent_folder_id_here' with the actual ID of your parent folder in Google Drive.
+    Replace constants with the information specific to your Google account.
     Run the saveEmailsAsPDF function to execute the script.

 What This Script Does